-If your makeup or skin-care products (especially those you use around your eyes) contain irritants of any kind, you are causing irritation and inflammation, which almost guarantee puffy eyes.
+If your makeup or skin-care products (especially those you use around your eyes) contain irritants of any kind, you are causing irritation and inflammation, which almost guarantees puffy eyes.
 Ingredients like menthol, camphor, alcohol, essential oils, fragrant plant extracts, or any kind of fragrance shouldn't come anywhere near your skin—let alone near your eyes.
-Check out The Paula's Choice Team reviews on Beautypedia; we explain at length whether or not a product contains irritants that you may be unaware of, especially given the claims.

 - Fat Pads

 For some people, puffy eyes may just be their natural appearance, based on genetics.
-Typically, this results from overly large fat pads around the eyes or because the fat pads, over time, have pouched through the facial muscles.
+Typically, this results from overly large fat pads around the eyes or because the fat pads, over time, have pouched through the facial muscles and begun to sag (commonly referred to as undereye bags).
 If that is the case, the only way to get rid of the problem is with cosmetic surgery,which almost always is incredibly effective.

 - Sun Damage

 There are many reasons you need to be diligent about protecting your skin from the sun, but the primary reason is that sun damage causes wrinkles, loss of skin elasticity, and dark skin discolorations.
 If you suffer from puffy eyes, be aware … your eye area is even more susceptible to the negative impact of unprotected sun exposure.
 The resulting sun damage causes the skin around your eyes to lose its elasticity, which in turn allows more fluid to accumulate in the area.
 In addition, sagging skin just tends to look puffier.
 Wearing a sunscreen every day is crucial, but remember, many eye creams don't even contain sunscreen.
-Go to Beautypedia for our analysis and reviews of great products you can use that do contain appropriate sunscreen ingredients and are beneficial and safe for use in the eye area.
+Check out our list of recommended moisturizers with sunscreen here.

 Sources: Orbit, December 2009, pages 313-316; The Netherlands Journal of Medicine, September 2009, pages 338-339; Annals of Plastic Surgery Aesthetics, February 2009, pages 57-70; The Surgery-Free Makeover, Brandith Irwin, 2008, pages 68-69; American Family Physician, December 2007, pages 1815-1824; Plastic Reconstructive Surgery, April 2005, pages 1395-1402; Optometry, January 2001, pages 36-44.